The Strange Tale of the First Arab Journalist to Visit Israel After the ’67 War

 I am going to kill myself tonight…The time has come.
 I am, of course, drunk.
 But then, sober it would have been very very very difficult…But what else could I do, sweethearts? loved ones?
 Nothing, really.
 Nothing.
 And the most dramatic moment of my life—the only authentic one—is a terrible let-down.
 I have already swallowed my death.
 I could vomit it out if I wanted to.
 Honestly and sincerely, I really don’t want to.
 It is a pleasure.
 I am doing this not in a sad, unhappy way; but on the contrary, happily and even (a state of being and a word I have always loved) serenely.

 Ghali died ten days later at the hospital.
 Since his death, not much has changed in the way in which Egyptians and Israelis misunderstand each other.

 Recently, there has been a surge of interest in Ghali and his work.
-Forty-two years after it came out in English, Beer in the Snooker Club was translated into Arabic and sold in Egypt.
-The University of Cairo is currently publishing Ghali’s diaries, with the first of three volumes already in the bookstores and the second available for preorder on Amazon.
+Forty-two years after it came out in English, Beer in the Snooker Club was translated into Arabic and sold in Egypt the American University in Cairo Press recently published Ghali’s diaries in two volumes.
 Also, since the 2011 Egyptian uprisings and the 2013 military coup, the novel’s theme has become easy for Egyptians to relate to: how hopes of a revolution turn into the renewed reality of human tragedy.

 Natan Odenheimer is a writer from Jerusalem and a Mandel Scholar at Hebrew University completing an MA in Middle Eastern studies.
 He is a contributor to the JPost Magazine and several Hebrew publications.
 This piece is dedicated to the Alexandrian Quartet, Eslam, Eslam, Amr and Hemaia.